Kelach/COE-332-Software-Engineering-and-Design/homework01/README.md

 ## Description
-Consists of 3 python scripts corresponding to exercises at the end of the Python Refresher guide. (uses the Names python module)
+Consists of 3 python scripts corresponding to exercises at the end of the Python Refresher guide. (uses the Names python module) and "words.txt" text file

 ## Navigation